1. Home

 What vaccinations do I need for India?

-To gain entry into India, you won't legally need to have had any vaccinations.
+To gain entry into India, you won't legally need to have had any travel vaccinations.
 However, Fit for Travel encourages UK residents to get these vaccinations:

 • Diphtheria